r35382/bnflite/README.md

 ##About

-BNF Lite is a C++ template library for lightweight flexible grammar parsers.
+BNFLite is a C++ template library for lightweight flexible grammar parsers.
 It is intended to parse:
  - command line arguments;
  - small configuration files;